kej715/DtCyber/rje-station/README.md

   example: `c display dev`

 The [examples](examples) directory contains example job files for the CDC NOS and IBM MVS operating systems.
-Here is a transcript of an **rjecli** session with RBF on CDC NOS 2.8.7.
-It uses the **c** command to display the status of all devices associated with the RJE station, and it uses the **lc** command to submit a job from the `examples` directory (`examples/nos.job`) for execution:
+Here is a transcript of an **rjecli** session using the HASP protocol to communicate with RBF on CDC NOS 2.8.7.
+It uses the **c** command to display the status of all devices associated with the RJE station, and it uses the **lc** command to submit a job from the `examples` directory (`examples/nos.job`) for
+execution:
 ```
 rje-station % node rjecli